JKSmirny/Tableau_NYC_CitiBike/README.md

 Question 2: Is there a difference in the peak hours of CitiBike rentals at weekdays vs weekends?
 D2: https://public.tableau.com/app/profile/julia.kirillova.smirny/viz/D2CitiBikePeakRentalHoursWeekdaysvsWeekends/Dashboard2

-Answer 2: Yes, the peak hour during working week is around 17:00 (5pm) and around 14:00 (2pm) at the weekend.
+Answer 2: Yes, the peak hours during working week is around 17:00 (5pm) and around 14:00 (2pm) at the weekend.

-Question 3: Are there days of the week when the most and the lest bikes are rented?
+Question 3: Are there days of the week when the most and the least bikes are rented?
 D2: https://public.tableau.com/app/profile/julia.kirillova.smirny/viz/D2CitiBikePeakRentalHoursWeekdaysvsWeekends/Dashboard2

 Answer 3: Friday seems to be less popular day to rent CitiBikes.
-There are also more bikes rented monthly (3x) during weekdays than on Saturdays (2X).
+There are also more bikes rented monthly (3x more than hourly) during weekdays than on Saturdays (2X more than hourly).

-Question 4: At what time CitiBikes are most likely to be picked up by hourly riders?
+Question 4: When CitiBikes are most likely to be picked up by hourly riders?
 D5: https://public.tableau.com/app/profile/julia.kirillova.smirny/viz/D5SubscribervsCustomerPeakHours/Dashboard5

 Answer 4: Hourly customers prefer to rent their bikes either in the middle of the day both at weekends and during the week.
 During working week there are many riders who pick up the bikes from 17:00 to 19:00 (after work).
+Interestingly, there are 2x as much men than women picking up bikes after work.

 Disclaimer: Public tableau provides only limited data, so in my analysis weekday means Wed, Thu or Fri, while weekend includes only Sat.

-Interesting that there are significantly less bike rentals on Fridays.
+There are significantly less bike rentals on Fridays.
 The peak hour remains the same, 6pm (17:30-18:29).

 Curious fact 1: The most bikes in NYC during April of 2020 were rented by the people, born in 1969.